-- Investigates background histories of probationers or parolees; reviews court files, police reports and other pertinent reports to gather information concerning clients. - Investigates activities of probationers or parolees to ascertain their level of readjustment to society. - Interviews clients' family members, friends, employers, ministers and other persons concerned with clients' readjustment to society. - Supervises and counsels probationers or parolees via office visits, employment visits, telephone inquiries, community contacts and correspondence. - Writes reports detailing clients' progress and other reports as necessary. - Enforces rules, regulations and conditions of clients' probation or parole. - Prepares correspondence and petitions as necessary. - Testifies in court concerning matters pertaining to clients such as sentencing, trials, pleas and violations of probation or parole conditions. - Contacts community resources to arrange services for probationers or parolees for job development and other services.
+- Investigates background histories of probationers or parolees; reviews court files, police reports and other pertinent reports to gather information concerning clients. - Investigates activities of probationers or parolees to ascertain their level of adjustment to society. - Supervises and counsels probationers or parolees via office visits, employment visits, telephone inquiries, community contacts and correspondence. - Writes reports detailing clients progress and other reports as necessary. - Enforces rules, regulations and conditions of clients' probation or parole. - Prepares correspondence and petitions as necessary. - Testifies in court concerning matters pertaining to clients such as sentencing, trials, pleas and violations of probation and parole conditions. - Contacts community resources to arrange services for probationers or parolees for job development and other services. - Conducts preliminary parole violation hearings to determine if probable cause exists to refer subject to final parole revocation to Director, Parole Services.